 For more information on checking ID, see: Acceptable forms of identification

-At the meeting of Council on 19 August 2020 it was decided that this financial support to businesses be extended and these fees have now been waived until 31 December 2020.
+At the meeting of Council on 19 August 2020 it was decided that this financial support to businesses be extended and these fees were waived until 31 December 2020.

 Current permit-holders can continue to trade on the footpath under their existing permit conditions, provided public liability insurance is current for $20 million.